Buizels/Canvas-Bot/README.md

 # Canvas-Bot

 Disclaimer:
-This bot is not for personal usage in its current state.
+This bot is for personal and private usage in its current state.

+Description:
+This is a discord bot that makes use of the open Canvas api to remind students on discord about their upcoming assignments and reminds them to check their Canvas about more details about the assigments' due date.
+Using a mixture of Python to create functions used in commands and for the bot and will be running on AWS for hosting.

 Problem:
 How can we make a more efficient method to keep track of academic tasks through